 The 30s: Live Below Your Means

-When you hit your 30s you're more likely to be earning a decent wage, meaning you're prone to spending more.
-There's also a high chance you own your first home, are married or have had a child, or possibly all three.
-Being a dad isn't cheap and experts have discovered the only way to save efficiently is to live below your means.
+When you hit your 30s you’re more likely to be earning a decent wage, meaning you’re prone to spending more.
+It’s just the way it is.
+There’s also a high chance you own your first home, are married, have a child, possibly more.
+Being a parent isn’t cheap, and experts have discovered the only way to save efficiently is to live below your means.

-That doesn't mean you have to start wearing hessian sacks for clothes, eating tuna and rice for every meal or homeschooling your kids; just be smart with your money choices.
-Make better mortgage choices, budget your weekly food shop and don't buy unnecessary products.
+That doesn’t mean you have to start wearing hessian sacks for clothes, eating tuna and rice for every meal, or homeschooling children.
+Just be smart with your money.
+Make better mortgage choices, budget your weekly food shop, and don’t buy unnecessary products.
 Do you really need $150 Fred Perry shirt when you can get a similar looking one from K-Mart for $30?
-You're not in the prime courting decade of your 20s anymore.
-Think smart.
+You’re not in the prime courting decade of your 20s anymore.
+Think different.

 The 40s: Focus On Growing Your Income

 By the time you hit your 40s, you should be earning good money in your chosen profession, so it’s time to start really focusing on your career and leaving the smaller details to others.

 Go see an accountant and a financial planner to look after your money so you can dedicate your daily work life towards upskilling.
 The more you know, the more you are an asset to your employer.
 When that next performance review comes around, you can confidently ask for a little more coin based on relevant skills, perhaps even secure a promotion.